 Best 2D Animation Books

-There are many 2D animation books available, out of which the few best is mentioned below.
+There are many 2D animation books available, out of which the few best are mentioned below.

 - The Animator’s Survival Kit